RobertWilliamsCymro/learn-wagtail-static-website/README.md

    - create `project_index_page` and `project_page` models
    - create `.html` template pages
    - show 3 or 4 projects in `Homepage`
- - Add tailwind to Contact page formatting
+ - Add tailwind classes to style Contact page
+  - create a default `form_fields/.html` template for each of the form fields that can be used
+  -